 The Rental Process

 Organisations looking to relocate their business operations to Malta would do well to familiarise themselves with the local market trends as well as what the rental process involves.
 The property in question should closely fit your company’s business requirements.
-Pinning down such a property, however, can sometimes turn out to be more difficult than it needs to.
+Pinning down such property, however, can sometimes turn out to be more difficult than it needs to.
 The entire process might be overwhelming for those unaware of the local market trends.
 Don’t go giving up just yet, though.
 We’re here to help you better understand what this process entails and the best way to go about it.

 Assessing Your Business Requirements